Tracardi/tracardi-api/manual/en/docs/getting_started/code_definitions.md

 view or any other action that needs to be tracked, e.g. purchase order.
 Events can pass additional data such as user name, purchased item, viewed page, etc.

-Web page events are raised when a javascript executes on a selected page.
-As a tracker is inserted on every page it can emit an event.
-Events and their types are configured by you.
-Also, you configure what data has to be sent with every event.
+Site events are triggered when JavaScript is executed on the selected page or an API query to /track endpoint is made.
+Since the tracking code is on every page, it can emit events.
+The events and their types are configurable by you.
+Additionally, you configure what data is to be sent for each event.

 Events can be stored inside Tracardi or just passed to workflow to be processed outside Tracardi.

 ## Rule

-Rules define which workflow is to be executed when an event comes to the system.
+Rules define which workflow is to be executed when an event arrives in the system.
 Rules consist of a condition and workflow name.
 If a condition is met then the flow starts to run.
-The condition has two elements: event type and resource.
-If the event is of a certain type and comes from a given resource then the defined workflow is executed.
-The resource is optional in that equation so it can be set to any resource.
+The condition has two elements: event type and source.
+If the event is of a certain type and comes from a given source then the defined workflow is executed.

+The rules link events to the workflow.

 ## Flows (short for workflows)